Frequently Asked Questions

 If you are currently not in need of financial aid and you do not foresee this need, you should not apply for it.
 If a change in your family’s financial circumstances occurs at any time within the admission process or financial aid cycle resulting in a need to apply for financial assistance, please contact the Financial Aid Office immediately.

-Families inquiring about a fee waiver for the Admission Application or the Secondary School Admission Test should contact the Financial Aid Office by phone or email.
+Families inquiring about a fee waiver for the Admission Application or the Secondary School Admission Test should contact the Admission Office by phone or email.
 The Parent Financial Statement automatically determines fee waiver eligibility when the application is submitted to School & Student Services for Financial Aid.

 Families who live outside of the United States and who do not file a United States income tax return (Form 1040) are asked to complete a PFS and to do so by using the United States dollar equivalent.
 Such families are also asked to complete and submit to SSS the International Student Financial Aid Profile and a copy of their most recent federal income tax return, official signed statement from an employer which details annual income, or wage statements.